nickrose/eeg_ML/README.md

 and SMNI_CMI_TEST folders.
 Using this setup allows some of the pre-defined metadata fetching to work correctly, e.g., `sample_file_list()`.

-First make sure to run `python setup.py develop` in the from the `eeg_ML` folder.
+First make sure to run `python setup.py develop` in the from the `eeg_ML` folder, this should attempt to install all required packages.
 Then try running the `explore-EEG_data.ipynb` Jupyter notebook.
 The other notebooks provide some further exploration of features as well as running the classification approaches that I applied.